-As a child, I grew up on a small farm outside of a two stop light town in Southern Oregon.
-Growing up in the country, I experiences all that nature had to offer, from milking cows, collecting eggs and chopping wood to hunting for peacock feathers in the woods, riding our bikes to the lake to swim and picking blackberries every summer for spending money.
-(Yes, I said peacocks feathers....
-Our neighbors had some.
-They escapes and years later, wild flocks inhabited the woods behind our house.)
+As a child, I grew up on a small farm outside of a two- stoplight town in southern Oregon.
+Growing up in the country, I experienced all that nature had to offer, from milking cows, collecting eggs and chopping wood to hunting for peacock feathers in the woods, riding our bikes to the lake to swim, and picking blackberries every summer for spending money.
+(Yes, I said peacocks feathers...
+Our neighbors had some peacocks.
+They escaped, and years later, wild flocks inhabited the woods behind our house.)

 I purchased this amazing print to hang on my wall and inspire me every day!
 (It was hard to choose which one to get first.
 His work is breathtaking!)

 I bought this piece on Etsy from EasternWonders and layered it over two 25-yard skirts.

 Bronze crescent moons with recycled silver stars.
 Faceted carnelian wrapped with sterling.
 Sterling silver ear wires.

 Here I am, all ready to go.
 Now let's dance!!!

 Shop www.noracatherine.com for jewelry that inspires YOU to dance!